Matthew-Coalson/MINESWEEPER-BROWSER-GAME/README.md

 timer?

 possible constants:

-could make the board an object and set each square as a property with x and y coordinates, adding and removing squares as needed not sure what else I could make constant, will have to think more.
+could make the board an object and set each square as a property with x and y coordinates, adding and removing squares as needed, not sure what else I could make constant.
+Will have to think more.

 possible variables:
-boardColumns
+boardColumns .
-boardRows
+boardRows .
-flags
+flags .
-bombs
+bombs .
 currentRevealedTiles

 possible functions: